 Complete the Nondominant and dominant class assumptions, beliefs, and values exercise.
 Then, consider the following questions for reflection.

 - What are the implications of your assumptions, beliefs, and values for your social class identity?

 - To what degree were you conscious of, and reflective about, your class worldview prior to completing this exercise?

 - What are the implications for working with clients from other social classes?

 - What are the risks of functioning from a position of class unconsciousness in terms of unintentional oppression and marginalization of clients from nondominant social classes?

 - How might you actively mitigate these risks by attending to the subjectivity of your worldview?

 One of the reasons the CRSJ counselling model focuses on core competencies rather than specific nondominant populations is that within-group differences can often be as significant as between-group differences.
 When the multiplicity and intersectionality of cultural identities is considered, it becomes essential to view each client as a unique cultural being.
 Consider the YouTube video, What Kind of Asian Are You? by Ken Tanaka.
 [Note: I have linked out to this video, because of copyright restrictions on embedding it in the teaching and learning guide.]

-Share your reactions to this short video, drawing on the concepts from this lesson, and in particular stereotyping and within-group differences.
+Share your reactions to this short video, drawing on the concepts of stereotyping and within-group differences, in particular.
 Bring your personal and professional selves into the discussion by being honest about your own experiences of being stereotyped or of applying stereotypes to others.
 Begin to discuss together strategies for treating each client as a unique cultural being.
 Identify challenges, hesitations, or counter-arguments to this approach.